dresswithpockets/dresswithpockets.github.io/_posts/2025-10-08-scoring-system.md

 published: false
 ---

 I've been working on a scoring system that assigns points to participants in a competition based on their final placement in the event.
+The goal is to stack participants over a number of events based on their performance relative to other participants.

 I want the system to be defined as a continuous increasing function such that each placement gains at least 1 point over the previous placement.
 So, 2nd-to-last place should gain at least 1 point over last place.
 Ideally, the system also rewards 1st place more than 2nd, 2nd more than 3rd, 3rd more than 4th, and so on until last place.
 The scoring function should be bounded between a minimum score and maximum score, and I should be able to vary the steepness of the curve.